National Alliance (Lithuania): Origins, foundation and the first years (2016–2022)

 The predecessor to the party was the Vilnius Forum, later the National Forum, a right-wing political movement which criticized globalization, liberalism and LGBT rights, founded in 2016.
 The founder of the Forum was Vytautas Radžvilas, a political philosopher, professor and former activist of the Sąjūdis during the Singing Revolution, known for his criticism of liberalism and multiple citizenship, as well as Eurosceptic views.
 During this period, he gained notoriety for a conflict with the administration of Vilnius University, and he claimed he was removed from lecturing in the university's politics and international relations institute because of his right-wing views.

 In 2019, Radžvilas established the public election committee "Vytautas Radžvilas: Recover the State!"
 (Vytautas Radžvilas: susigrąžinkime valstybę!) to participate in the 2019 European Parliament election in Lithuania.
 Though he claimed that the European Parliament is powerless, he likened it to the Congress of the People's Deputies in the last years of the Soviet Union, and that it will determine the future of the organization.
 The committee received 3.35 percent of the votes and did not win any seats.

 After the election, the movement considered unification with 2019 presidential candidate Arvydas Juozaitis and the Christian Union, but it failed due to personal conflict and a separate National Alliance was founded on 7 March 2020.
 It received 2.21 percent of the vote in the 2020 parliamentary election, and received no seats in the Seimas.

 In 2021, the party received personal thanks from Viktor Orban for their endorsement of Hungarian anti-LGBT laws.

+The party adopted a slogan “Raise your head, Lithuanian!”.
+It echoes the title of a 1933 pamphlet by Jonas Noreika, a controversial figure accused of collaborating with Nazi authorities during the Holocaust in Lithuania.

 Most of the party's votes came from Vilnius.
 According to political scientist Matas Baltrukevičius, it represents the same electorate as the Lithuanian List, a short-lived anti-establishment party which was founded in 2012 and represented in the municipal council of Vilnius from 2015 to 2019.